browserengineering/book/book/visual-effects.md

 blue intensity of each pixel on the screen, based on the shapes---lines, rectangles, text---that the application wants to display.
-The interface for drawing shapes onto a surface is called a *canvas*; in Skia, each surface has an associated canvas.
+The interface for drawing shapes onto a surface is called a *canvas*; both Tkinter and Skia had canvas APIs.
+In Skia, each surface has an associated canvas that draws to that surface.

 ::: {.further}
 Screens use red, green, and blue color channels to match the three